github/teach.github.com/README.md

 GitHub Official Git Learning Materials
 =======================================
 This is the official set of [GitHub Training](http://github.com/training/) courseware, including outlines, topic-specific guides, examples, and slides provided under the [_CC BY-NC 3.0_ license](http://creativecommons.org/licenses/by-nc/3.0/) to aid schools, universities, user groups, hackathons, corporate lunch-and-learns and other educational outlets in teaching Git and GitHub.
 In short, you should take these materials and [make the development world a better place](http://en.wikipedia.org/wiki/A_rising_tide_lifts_all_boats) by leveraging them to teach a class or give a conference talk.
+Do a quick check that you are using the materials in the [spirit of the license](https://github.com/github/teach.github.com/blob/master/LICENSE.md) and then go forth and spread the good Git and GitHub news.

 > A rising tide lifts all boats
 >   – John F. Kennedy

 GitHub believes, as a company, that educational materials should be free and improved by the wisdom of the community whenever possible.
 Inspiration for this comes from more places than we can list, but, to name just a few: [Khan Academy](http://www.khanacademy.org), [Git Immersion](http://gitimmersion.com), [Ruby Koans](http://rubykoans.com), [Coursera](https://www.coursera.org), and [MIT Open Courseware](http://ocw.mit.edu/index.htm).